derive4j/derive4j/README.md

 I'm also very thankful to [@sviperll](https://github.com/sviperll) and his [adt4j](https://github.com/sviperll/adt4j/) project which was the initial inspiration for Derive4J.

 So.
 What can this project do for us, poor functional programmers stuck with a legacy language called Java?
-A good deal of what is available for free in better languages like Haskell: pattern matching, laziness...
+A good deal of what is commonly available in better languages like Haskell: structural pattern matching, laziness, lenses and prisms.

-An example being worth a thousand words...
+Algebraic data types come in two flavour, product types and sum types.
+This readme focus on sum types because it is the more interesting case; product types being the well known common case in java.
+But Derive4J handles product types in exactly the same fashion (ie. through a visitor interface with a single abstract method).

 # Example: a 'Visitor' for HTTP Request